-As we transition out of Covid protocols, we are moving back to more bookwork-based homework tasks.
-We also have online platforms that support these tasks, and can be used as an extension of the bookwork, but are not mandatory.
-In some instances, there may be answer keys or supporting documents that can be accessed on Toddle, and the bookwork tasks for Grade 2-5 can be photographed and uploaded on Toddle.
+Homework tasks are provided in books.
+We also have online platforms that support these tasks and can be used as an extension of the bookwork but are not mandatory.
+In some instances, there may be answer keys or supporting documents that can be accessed on Toddle, and the bookwork tasks for Grades 2-5 can be photographed and uploaded on Toddle.
 However, the bookwork is still the actual task.
 (Homework templates per grade level will have a breakdown in more detail of the aforementioned points, as it differs slightly from grade to grade.)